 Addiction is an extremely personal disease.
 Of course, someone’s drug or alcohol addiction does not just impact them on a personal level.
 It impacts all those around him or her — and on a personal level of their own.
+The importance of emotional sobriety for lasting recovery cannot be overstated.
 However, when the addict/alcoholic is caught in a never-ending cycle of abuse, it is usually for several reasons.

 If you have or had a negative relationship with drugs or alcohol, think about the origins of your use.
 Chances are you will be able to pinpoint specific emotional issues that contributed to your desire to use.
 This is true for almost everyone with a substance use disorder.
 That is because drugs and alcohol can temporarily mask troublesome emotions.
 And while using might seem like an easy fix, the longer that the use continues, the worse these emotions can get.